GfellerLab/SuperCell/README.md

 Compute gene expression for simplified data
 -------------------------------------------

-To get a gene expression of super-cells, we need to average gene expressions within each super-cell with function `supercell_GE()`
+To get a gene expression of metaccells, we need to average gene expressions within each metacell with function `supercell_GE()`

 ``` r
 SC.GE <- supercell_GE(GE, SC$membership)